anentropic/chuckd/README.md

 2. follow the post-install instructions to configure your `JAVA_HOME` env and add the GraalVM bin dir to your `PATH` (see https://github.com/graalvm/homebrew-tap for more details)
 3. `gu install native-image`

-After all that you should be able to `brew install anentropic/tap/chuckd`
+After all that, you should be able to `brew install anentropic/tap/chuckd`.

 ## Usage